Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 A simple primer on your drain line system

-The main drain line must be installed in the lowest point of the property to allow proper water flow.
-It typically goes under your basement, the subsurface area of your lawn, and public sidewalk and roadway.
-Its final destination being the public sewer pipe heading towards treatment facility.
+The main drain line must be installed at the lowest point of the property to allow proper water flow.
+It typically goes under your basement, the subsurface area of your lawn, and the public sidewalk and roadway.
+Its final destination is the public sewer pipe heading towards the treatment facility.

 A sewer flooded basement has many onerous end effects

-In the event the main sewer line is clogged or damaged in any way, wastewater can burst out of the pipe and cause a flooded basement.
+In the event the main sewer line is clogged or damaged in any way, wastewater can burst out of the pipe and cause a basement flooded with sewage.
 Another primary source of a sewer flooded basement is from a public sewer surcharge.
 Although the damage is not irreparable, it always comes with some serious risks including but not limited to:

 Personal injury

-Of course the most common injury stems from slip and falls, due to the dampness.
-Slip and falls can also occur when water covers obstacles and openings on and under your basement floor.
+Of course, the most common injury stems from slip and falls, due to the dampness.
+Slips and falls can also occur when water covers obstacles and openings on and under your basement floor.

 Health issues

-A sewer flooded basement due to a damaged main drain line also contaminates the entire house.
+A basement flooded with sewage due to a damaged main drain line also contaminates the entire house.
 Wastewater contains disease-causing bacteria.
 Mold is also a concern.
 Mold can easily grow to other higher levels of your home.
 It is imperative that immediate mold remediation is undertaken.
 Proper thorough cleaning is also necessary to remove dirt and odor from your house.

 Remember that the main sewer pipe is designed to contain sewage from inside the house and send it eventually to a wastewater treatment facility.
 Even small damage in your pipe, an improper installation, or failure to comply with building code, can lead to disastrous consequences.

 Older homes that use Orangeburg and clay sewer pipes are more susceptible to a basement flood.
 That is because the materials are not as durable or strong as newer types such as cast iron or PVC.
-However, a broken pipe is not the only scenario that leads to flooded basement, as it can also happen because of clogging.
+However, a broken pipe is not the only scenario that leads to a basement flooded with sewage, as it can also happen because of clogging.

 house trap blockage